 Can SUDEP be prevented?

 Until further answers are available, the best way to prevent SUDEP is to lower your risk by controlling seizures.
-Paying attention to managing your seizure medications as best as possible, taking them regularly, and preventing seizures emergencies is all part of this.

 Where can I get more information on SUDEP?